jasondew/jasondew.github.io/_posts/2021-06-18-ultra-5-restoration.markdown

 At this point, I was able to log in (the root password was `kenn98`) and immerse myself in nostalgia.
-I struggled a bit because I don't have a mouse, but I was able to find some shortcut keys to let use the window manager.
+I struggled a bit because I don't have a mouse, but I was able to find some shortcut keys to let me use the window manager.
 The terminal emulator brought back the most memories.
 I was suprised to see that Netscape Navigator was even installed!